Skip to main contentSkip to navigation

 How much does Buffalo TeraStation data recovery cost?

 Buffalo NAS recovery uses two-tiered pricing.
-Array reconstruction (mdadm reassembly + XFS or EXT4 extraction) runs $400 to $800.
-If member drives need imaging due to firmware corruption or filesystem damage, per-drive imaging adds $250 to $900 per drive.
-If a member has mechanical failure requiring a head swap in our 0.02 micron ULPA-filtered clean bench, that member costs $1,200 to $1,500 plus a donor drive.
+Array reconstruction (mdadm reassembly plus XFS, EXT4, or Btrfs extraction) runs $400-$800.
+If member drives need imaging due to firmware corruption or filesystem damage, per-drive imaging adds From $250 to $600–$900 per drive.
+If a member has mechanical failure requiring a head swap in our 0.02 micron ULPA-filtered clean bench, that member costs $1,200–$1,500 plus a donor drive.
 No diagnostic fee.
 No data, no charge.

 Can you recover data from a Buffalo NAS with multiple failed drives?